This year's selection for SMU's Common Reading program is We Need New Names, a widely praised novel by University alumna NoViolet Bulawayo.

 My favorite professor was Frank Young, Insurance, Cox School of Business.

 I took every class he taught because he made so interesting the normally dry subject of insurance.
-He had [...]
+He had a practical and oftentimes humorous approach to the curriculum which [...]